gilbertorgit/vjunos_kvm/README.md

 * To configure different versions, please follow these steps:
   * Create a directory for the specific version and copy the corresponding images into it.
-  * Add a 'version' column in the labX_device_info.xlsx file."
+  * Add a 'version' column in the labX_device_info.xlsx file.

 Here as you can see I'm creating a vMX and vSRX specific folder inside the image folders: